Cray-HPE/docs-csm/operations/image_management/Build_a_New_UAN_Image_Using_the_Default_Recipe.md

 1. Using the saved IMS recipe ID, follow the [Build an Image Using IMS REST Service](Build_an_Image_Using_IMS_REST_Service.md) procedure to build the UAN image.

-## Build the UAN Image By Customizing It Manually
+## Build the UAN image by customizing it manually

 This procedure does not need to be followed if the previous procedure was used to build the UAN image automatically.